akhileshPandey16/Innovacer_Entry_Mangement/README.md

     * Visitor recieves confirmation and address to the host's office
     * Host recieves information about the Visitor
     * Database is updated with information to reflect changes

+### Setup
+    ===
+    1. Download/Clone the Repository
+    2. Navigate into the Repository folder on your disk using Terminal
+    3. Make sure that you have the Node and MongoDB installed
+    4. Run the following commands,
+    `npm install`
+    `node app.js`
+    5. The App would now be Up and Running on localhost:3000

 ### Screens
 ===
 #### Landing Page that a Guest sees when they walk in,